zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
 2. Find the line that contains the `-Dapiml.service.corsEnabled=false` parameter and set the value to `true`:
 3. Restart Zowe&trade.

 Requests throughthe Gateway will now contain CORS header.

+## Retry policy

+In default configuration, retry for for all request is disabled, with one exception.
+Server will retry `GET` requests, that finished with status code `503`.
+You can modify this behavior with these parameters:
+* **ribbon.retryableStatusCodes**

+    Provide a list of status codes, for which the server should retry the request.
+Example: `-Dribbon.retryableStatusCodes="503, 404"`
+* **ribbon.OkToRetryOnAllOperations**

+     Specifies whether all operations can be retried for this service.
+Default value is `false`.
+In this case, only GET requests will be retried, if they return any response code that is listed in `ribbon.retryableStatusCodes`.
+Setting it `true`, will enable retry requests for all methods, which return response code listed in `ribbon.retryableStatusCodes`.
+Enabling retry can have an impact on the server’s resources, due to the buffering of the request body.

+* **ribbon.MaxAutoRetries**

+    The number of times a failed request is retried on the same server.
+This number is multiplied with `ribbon.MaxAutoRetriesNextServer`.
+Default value is `0`.

+* **ribbon.MaxAutoRetriesNextServer**

+    The number of servers to try excluding the first one.
+Default value is `5`.